 Living with anxiety can be challenging.
-However, like other anxiety disorders, GAD is highly treatable.
+However, as with other anxiety disorders, GAD is highly treatable.
 Some of the most effective treatments include psychotherapy, medication, and making lifestyle changes.

-In this article, we provide an overview of GAD, including its symptoms and causes.
-We also list some potential treatment options.
+This article provides an overview of GAD, including its symptoms and causes.
+It also lists some potential treatment options.

 Emotional and cognitive symptoms of GAD include: